istio/istio.io/content/en/blog/2026/traffic-extension-api/index.md

 ### WebAssembly

 Wasm modules are loaded from OCI registries.
-The following example applies basic authentication to the `/productpage` path using a pre-built Wasm plugin:
+The following example applies basic authentication to the `/productpage` path using a prebuilt Wasm plugin:

 {{< text yaml >}}
 apiVersion: extensions.istio.io/v1alpha1